busstoptaktik/geodesy/ruminations/000-rumination.md

 4. Horizontal grid shift (“NADCON-transformation”).
 5. Vertical grid shift (ellipsoidal-to-orthometric height transformation).

-Of these only the three first are fully implemented in RG, while the grid shift operations are in various stages of completion.
-These are **need to do** elements for near future work.
+As per 2022-05-08, these are all implemented in RG.
+The grid shift operators are, however, implemented for static transformations only.
+Time varying versions are yet to come.
+These are very important for transformations in areas affected by post-glacial rebound, so this is an important item on the to-do list.

 Also, a number of additional projections are in the pipeline.